bubblesnet/controller/README.md

 The [pi directory](pi) contains the files necessary for building and deploying an instance of the controller to Balena.
 The push scripts take care of building, packaging and deploying the built image to the correct balena fleet.

+## System Messaging Structure

+The system uses a common JSON messaging structure throughout.
+See [here](Messsaging.md) for details.